AmazingAng/WTF-Solidity/Languages/en/01_HelloWeb3_en/readme.md

-# Solidity Minimalist Primer: 1.
+# Solidity Minimalist Tutorial: 1.
 HelloWeb3 (Solidity in 3 lines)

-Recently, I have been relearning the Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Primer" for newbies to learn and use from (advanced programmers can find another tutorial).
+Recently, I have been relearning the Solidity, consolidating the finer details, and also writing a "Solidity Minimalist Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.

 Everyone is welcomed to follow my Twitter: [@0xAA_Science](https://twitter.com/0xAA_Science)